unibo-dtm-se-2425-PROtect/report/sections/02-requirements/index.md

 F8 is checked when the user tries to save a new entry or a modified row and an error message pops up warning that some of the compulsory fields appear empty.<br>
 F9 is checked when a setup window pops up at the first launch of the application made by the user.<br>
 F10 is checked when during the initial configuration the system allows the user to **set a master password** that will be used at every access.<br>
+F11 is checked when the system returns to the user the asked row depending on the field(s) inserted.<br>
+F12 is checked when it is enough for the user to paste a password where needed without writing it manually after password retrieval from the app.<br>
+F13 is checked when the saving of a new/modified entry is successful even though no email has been inserted and the field is allowed to be empty.<br>

 The **NON-FUNCTIONAL REQUIREMENTS** touch:
 | ID  | Requirement |